fbpx

 Flat Roof Exterior.

-HVAC and refrigeration components are usually installed on the roofs of commercial buildings and other flat roofing systems.
-This allows more valuable space for home or business owners in dense urban neighborhoods.
+HVAC and refrigeration components are sometimes installed on the roofs of commercial buildings and houses.
+This allows more space inside for home or business owners in dense urban neighborhoods.

 Flat roofs demand more maintenance and may be more prone to leaks.
-This may not be an issue for commercial building owners whose properties are subject to regular inspection.
-Homeowners , however, usually aren’t qualified (or interested) in doing their own inspections and maintenance.
+However, this may be fine for commercial building owners who can hire professionals to maintain them.

 Types of Flat Roofs